wordpress-mobile/WordPress-FluxC-Android/README.md

 Based on the [Flux][1] pattern, we're using: [Dagger2][2] for dependency injection, [WellSql][3] for persistence.

 FluxC is pronounced ‘fluxy’, and stands for ‘Flux Capacitor’.
 This makes a double reference to the architecture model (since a capacitor is a kind of storage unit, or ‘store’).
-More importantly, a flux capacitor is the core component of the DeLorean time machine in [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future), which ‘makes time travel work.’
+More importantly, a flux capacitor is the core component of the DeLorean time machine in [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future), which ‘makes time travel possible.’

 ## Building the library